 Why is candidate experience important?

 Picture this scenario.
-A candidate has a miserable experience interviewing at your company, and they don’t get the job.
+You’ve connected with candidate through your talent pipeline, but they have miserable experience interviewing at your company and they don’t get the job.
 They go home and vent about their experience to their significant other.
 You wouldn’t be too concerned, right?

 Now imagine that same candidate voices their complaints into a microphone, to a room filled with every single job candidate who may be interested in working for your company.
 This scenario is likely a little more concerning.